-STATE OF FLORIDA: COUNTY OF : SS

-BEFORE ME, the undersigned authority, personally appeared , who, upon first being duly sworn, deposes and says:

-- 1. I am a General Contractor or Subcontractor, operating in the State of Florida under the business name, .
-I am the General Contractor for the not-for-profit agency (agency name) or Subcontractor for the General Contractor and have been working on a construction project located at with our company staff. - 2.
+COUNTY OF: SS BEFORE Methe authorized and says: IE, the undersigned authority, personally appeared 1.
+I am a General Contractor or Subcontractor, operating in the State of Florida under the business name, 2.
 I understand that my company must verify each employee's employment eligibility to ensure that he/she is not an unauthorized alien- an individual who is not authorized under federal law to be employed in the United States, as described in 8 U.S.C. s.
-1324 (h)(3). - 3.
-I understand that Florida Statutes, Section 448.095(5) provides:

-(5) PUBLIC AGENCY CONTRACTING.

-(a) A public agency must require in any contract that the contractor, and any subcontractor thereof, register with and use the E-Verify system to verify the work authorization status of all new employees of the contractor or subcontractor.
-A public agency or a contractor or subcontractor thereof may not enter into a contract unless each party to the contract registers with and uses the E-Verify system.

-(b) If a contractor enters into a contract with a subcontractor, the subcontractor must provide the contractor with an affidavit stating that the subcontractor does not employ, contract with, or subcontract with an unauthorized alien.
+1324 (h)(3).
+3. I understand that Florida Statutes, Section 448.095(5) provides: (5) PUBLIC AGENCY CONTRACTING. (a) A public agency must require in any contract that the contractor, and any subcontractor thereof, register with and use the E-Verify system to verify the work authorization status of all new employees of the contractor or subcontractor.
+A public agency or a contractor or subcontractor thereof may not enter into a contract unless each party to the contract registers with and uses the E-Verify system. (b) If a contractor enters into a contract with a subcontractor, the subcontractor must provide the contractor with an affidavit stating that the subcontractor does not employ, contract with, or subcontract with an unauthorized alien.
 The contractor shall maintain a copy of such affidavit for the duration of the contract.

-"Public a gency" means any office, department, a gency, division, subdivision, political subdivision, board, bureau, commission, authority, district, public body, body politic, state, county, city, town, villa ge, municipality, or any other separate unit of government created or established pursuant to kw, and any other public or private a gency, person, partnership, corporation, or business entity a cting on behalf of any public agency.
+"Public a gency" means any office, department, a gency, division, subdivision, political subdivision, board, bureau, commission, authority, district, public body, body politic, state, county, city, town, villa ge, municipality, or any other separate unit of government created or established pursuant to law, and any other public or private a gency, person, partnership, corporation, or business entity a cting on behalf of any public agency.

-- 3. I understand that Hillsborough County and the not-for-profit agency have an agreement that requires compliance with Florida Statutes Section 448.095(5) by any general contractor and/or any subcontractor working on this project. - 4.
-I make this affidavit for the purpose of complying with Florida Statutes, Section 448.095(5) and hereby swear that I have complied with the E-Verify System to ensure that unauthorized aliens are not working on the job site.
+3. I understand that Hillsborough County and the not-for-profit agency have an agreement that requires compliance with Florida Statutes Section 448.095(5) by any general contractor and/or any subcontractor working on this project.

+4. I make this affidavit for the purpose of complying with Florida Statutes, Section 448.095 (5) and hereby swear that I have complied with the E-Verify System to ensure that unauthorized aliens are not working on the job site.
 I understand that failure to do so could result in any of the following including but not limited to, termination of my contract, a bar from being awarded a public contract for at least one (1) year after the date the contract was terminated, fines for multiple violations and the right to challenge a termination of the contract no later than 20 calendar days after the date on which the contract was terminated.